nobaross/OpenFlix/README.md

-Welcome to OpenMovies!
+Welcome to Openflix!

-OpenMovies is a platform that provides users with a curated selection of the best movies in each genre, using data from IMDB.
+OpenFlix is a platform that provides users with a curated selection of the best movies in each genre, using data from IMDB.
 Whether you're looking for the latest blockbuster or a classic masterpiece, our platform makes it easy to find the perfect movie for any occasion.

 The project includes various files that work together to make this platform functional.
 These files are organized into different directories: